History, tourist information, and nearby accommodation

 Outside the mill entrance is a coal-fired Cornish boiler, used to produce steam and water for washing wool and woollen cloth.
 In the early 20th century the boiler was a destination for tramps who slept overnight next to the warm surface of the boiler.

 Inside the mill is a scouring machine, used to wash long lengths of cloth.
-The bottom of the scouring machine eas full of hot, soapy water and the cloth was passed between two rollers.
+The bottom of the scouring machine was full of hot, soapy water and the cloth was passed between two rollers.
 It took up to two hours to clean the cloth in this way.
-You can also see a large hand loom, as well as a restored mill office.
-There are samples of the woollen cloth produced by the mill on display.
+You can also see a large hand loom, as well as samples of the woollen cloth produced by the mill.

 Outside the mill buildings are a playground and a traditional orchard, with footpaths into the surrounding countryside.
-A 2 mile Otterburn Trail links public footpaths through grassland and along the stream.
+The two mile Otterburn Trail links public footpaths through grassland and along the stream.

-The Mill combines a retail shop, restaurant, craft shops, and mill visit experience.
+The Mill combines a retail shop selling outdoor and country clothing, a restaurant, and mill visit experience.
 The mill machinery is free to visit.
 The Mill stands on the B6320 just south of the village centre.